AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

 Then the available :option:`[OPTIONS]` are:

-:option:`--kernel` :
+:option:`--level` :
-  Tell the underlying emulator that the executable program actually is a module to be loaded on top of the provided kernel binary.
-This is typically for VxWorks kinds of targets, where the kernel is a tailored version built to include GNATemulator support.
+  Convey the most precise kind of analysis that is intended from the produced traces later on.
+This defaults to `stmt+decision` and is best combined with :option:`-P` or :option:`--scos` for efficiency when set to `stmt+mcdc`.
+See the :ref:`trace-control` section of this chapter for additional details.

 :option:`-t`, :option:`--target` :
   The target architecture/abi/board that your program was built for.
 This